Matthew 28:2: Analysis

 There are many parallels in this verse to earlier events in Matthew.
-"Angels of the lord" play an important role in the infancy narrative, appearing at Matthew 1:20, 1:24, 2:13 and 2:19.
+"Angels of the Lord" play an important role in the infancy narrative, appearing at Matthew 1:20, 1:24, 2:13 and 2:19.
 That an angel appears again at the end of the story links it back to the opening chapters.
 "Coming down from heaven" parallels the wording of Matthew 3:16, the climax of the baptism scene.
 An earthquake had also earlier occurred at Matthew 27:51, marking the moment of Jesus' death.
 Jesus predicts earthquakes as a sign of the end times at Matthew 24:7, and earthquakes are also a common occurrence in the Book of Revelation.
 W D Davies and Dale Allison thus see the earthquake in this verse also having eschatological significance.
 Since an earthquake marked Jesus' death, Gundry suggests that this one is marking the exact moment of the resurrection.

-The earthquake in this verse removes the stone from outside the tomb.
-Matthew is the only gospel which describes how the stone is moved.
+Matthew is the only gospel which describes how the stone was moved.
 In Mark 16:3, the women had worried about how they were to move the stone to anoint the body.
 In Matthew, there was no need to enter the tomb, and in his version this is not mentioned as a concern of the women.
 Why the stone is moved is not directly answered.
 Gundry suggests that as the earthquake marks the moment of the resurrection, the moving of the stone was to allow Jesus' to exit the tomb, though he might have exited invisibly as no one is reported to have observed him at this time.
-Peter Chrysologus and John Chrysostom strongly disagreed with this view, arguing that Jesus had no need for the door to be open to leave.
-Rather they, and many modern scholars, believes that the stone was rolled away so that the women and other witnesses could see that the tomb was now empty, to provide concrete evidence for the resurrection.
+Peter Chrysologus and John Chrysostom offer a different view, arguing that Jesus had no need for the door to be open to leave.
+Rather they, and many modern scholars, believe that the stone was rolled away so that the women and other witnesses could see that the tomb was now empty providing concrete evidence for the resurrection.